 - Rough Riders and similar units whose unit entry title in the Index is distinct and different from that in the Codex, or only exists in the Index, can be used for your army.

-- The Chaos Space Marine Ambassador may elect to use Codex: Chaos Space Marines OR the Codex: Thousand Sons OR Codex: Death Guard, but as usual, all unit entries must be from the singular Codex that is chosen and assigned to them.
+- The Chaos Space Marine Ambassador may select any units specific to Codex: Chaos Space Marines OR the Codex: Thousand Sons OR Codex: Death Guard, but as usual, all unit entries must be from the singular Codex that is chosen and assigned to them.

 - Note that Forge World rules are not being used for the tournament for any reason.
 While you are allowed to use your beautifully painted and size appropriate models as a proxy if it meets all other requirements, their rules will not be allowed.